demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-create-policy

 ***
-Requires security manager authentication.
-This command is prerequisite for creating remediation scan. creates policy.
+Creates a policy.
+Requires security manager role.
+This command is prerequisite for creating remediation scan.

 #### Base Command